sydney-machine-learning/sentimentanalysis-sinuphobiaCOVID19/README.md

 - **Results/**
   This folder contains CSV files with the results of the sentiment analysis for the selected six countries.
 Including original tweet, text after preprocessing, and sentiment labels.

-- **Six_countries/**
+- **Sample_OriginalDataset/**
-  This directory contains individual Jupyter notebooks which preprocess and filter the data for each country in the study, and label the sentiments to each tweets.
+  This directory contains the sample dataset of the six countries, each contain the first 100 rows of the dataset.

 - **Visualisation/**
   This directory contains Jupyter notebooks dedicated to generating visualizations for the analysis, such as polarity scores and n-grams:
   - `Polarity score.ipynb`: Jupyter notebook for calculating and visualizing polarity scores over time.
   - `visualisation.ipynb`: Jupyter notebook containing additional visualizations, such as n-grams and trends by country.

+- **Sentiment_labelling/**
+  This notebook contains code which preprocesses and filters the data for the sample dataset of Australia, and label the sentiments to each tweets.

 ## Dataset